Izri09/Izri09/README.md

 - 👋 Hi, I’m @Izri09
 - 👀 I’m interested in formation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning stadies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coaching
-- 📫 How to reach me ...
+- 📫 How to reach me thank

 <!---
 Izri09/Izri09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.